open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/api.md

 ---
-title: Extending with custom manual instrumentation using the OpenTelemetry API
+title: Extending instrumentations with the API
-linkTitle: Extending instrumentation
-description:
+linkTitle: Extend with the API
-  Extending the Spring Boot starter with custom manual instrumentation.
+description: Use the OpenTelemetry API in combination with the Spring Boot starter to extend the automatically generated telemetry with custom spans and metrics
 weight: 21
 ---